AlphaFold: Reception

-AlphaFold 2 scoring more than 90 in CASP's global distance test (GDT) is considered a significant achievement in computational biology and great progress towards a decades-old grand challenge of biology.
+AlphaFold 2 scoring more than 90 in CASP's global distance test (GDT) is a great achievement in computational biology.
 Nobel Prize winner and structural biologist Venki Ramakrishnan called the result "a stunning advance on the protein folding problem", adding that "It has occurred decades before many people in the field would have predicted.
 It will be exciting to see the many ways in which it will fundamentally change biological research."